 Part 8’s final scenes took place back on Earth in 1956.
 We saw a Woodsman take over a radio station, crushing skulls with only one hand and assume controls over the airwaves.
 He then proceeded to recite a poem that can only be described as The Return’s version of Mike’s Fire Walk With Me poem from Seasons 1 & 2.
 All the while, we are bearing witness to something hatching; a winged creature that seems to be growing by the minute.
 We cut to a scene of a young couple, the young man asking for and receiving a kiss after walking the young lady home.
 As she lays in bed listening to the radio, the Woodsman’s voice and poem recital seem to put her into a deep sleep and the winged creature comes in through her window, climbs in her bed and crawls into her mouth.
 This was eerily reminiscent of Bob crawling through Laura’s window and into her bed.

 While there is much to dissect and I’m sure more will be revealed during repeat viewings there are a few things we know for sure that came out of Part 8.
 We saw an origin story.
-We can safely assume that the Woodsmen are here now to act in place of Bob, since Bob can only been shown in graphics from time to time.
+We can safely assume that the Woodsmen are here now to act in place of Bob since Bob can only be shown in graphics from time to time.
 Laura Palmer, who was always our story’s hero, gained her own mythology.
 She was pre-destined to take on Bob.
-She was chosen by The Giant and Dido (not the Dido who wants to thank you either).
-Which brings up the fact that she’s dead.
-“I am dead, yet I live” Laura told us in Part 1.
+She was chosen by The Giant and Dido (not the Dido who wants to thank you either), which brings up the fact that she’s dead.
+“I am dead, yet I live,” Laura told us in Part 1.
 The fact that she was wrapped in plastic doesn’t mean anything.
 She’s in some form or another a major factor moving forward.
 The battle lines have been drawn.
-How does the third key player, Agent Cooper fall into this story?
+How does the third key player, Agent Cooper, fall into this story?
 That remains to be seen.

-Thank You: This makes 100 posts for the site and from the bottom of my heart I want to thank each and every one of you that reads our work.
+Thank You: This makes 100 posts for the site, and from the bottom of my heart I want to thank each and every one of you that reads our work.
 Writing about new Twin Peaks is a dream come true.
 Being able to work with this amazingly talented team and to have people actually read and enjoy our work is a feeling I can’t describe.
-This is one of the greatest experiences of my life and it would not be happening without each and every one of you.
+This is one of the greatest experiences of my life and it would not be happening without you.
 Here’s to the next 100.
 Until next time…